 Should I buy a tomahawk?
 This is a question that has probably popped into your head more than once.
-Sure a best tactical tomahawk can never replace your EDC knife, but there are situations where a tomahawk will come in handy.
+Sure a best tactical tomahawk can never replace your EDC or best Camping knife, but there are situations where a tomahawk will come in handy.
 Especially in close quarter self-defense situations that more often than not happen within 5 feet.
 After all, this is why native Red Indians preferred it for close quarter hand-to-hand combat.

 With numerous survival and tactical applications, it can be an invaluable companion for hunters, campers and even soldiers.
 That being said, join me for an in-depth look at what makes the best tomahawk.
 In addition to reviewing the 9 best tomahawks on the market.